Syndrome measurements, an alternate view#

 CX-conjugation

-Then recall that the syndrome circuit for the bit-flip repetition code was
+Recall that the syndrome circuit for the bit-flip repetition code was

 repetition code syndrome